hcmlab/nova/README.md

 # (NOn)Verbal Annotator
-NovA is a tool for annotating and analyzing behaviours in social interactions.
+NOVA is a tool for annotating and analyzing behaviours in social interactions.
 It allows to load data recorded with the SSI Framework, as well as from external sources.
 It further makes use of SSI for semi-automated labeling of behaviours for example by automatically detecting specific gestures from a Kinect (or Kinect 2) Sensor or facial expressions from video.

 ![alt tag](http://hcm-lab.de/projects/ssi/wp-content/uploads/2016/11/nova.png)